heyitsnoah/obsidian-tools/README.md

   on for your Obsidian.
 This is reasonably straightforward with [obsidian-git](https://github.com/Vinzent03/obsidian-git) installed.
 - Hosting: [Vercel](https://vercel.com) is the easiest way to host this thing.
+- Redis/Queue: [Upstash](https://upstash.com) will be needed for their Qstash
+  queue service and for their Redis serverless.
+Create a new Redis DB and a Qstash queue and put the variables in the env file.

+## Optional Services

+- Proxy: I like [IPRoyal](https://iproyal.com) for proxy.
+This helps with scraping a lot, but it's optional.

 ## Setting up your env file